KLEE is a symbolic execution engine that can rigorously verify or find bugs in

 Here’s the example that causes an assertion error:

-coverage.
-(Unfortunately, coverage stats can be misleading because correct code won’t ever hit boundary check
+and source code coverage.
+(Unfortunately, coverage stats can be misleading because correct code won’t ever hit boundary

 Here’s a slightly more useful example.
 D currently uses 32b MurmurHash3 as its standard non-cryptographic hash

-like this by asserting that something doesn’t exist (i.e., a string that hashes to a given value) and then
+this by asserting that something doesn’t exist (i.e., a string that hashes to a given value) and then challenging the

 hash code from the runtime source into its own module, and then import it into a test rig like this: